-• Parents of all day pupils are required to fully complete a Medical Form before the pupil joins the School in which parents consent to the administration of non-prescription medication.
-If a parent opts not to give this consent this is then flagged by the school nurse to relevant staff.
+Parents of all day pupils are required to fully complete the Pupil Medical Form on the Parent Portal before the pupil joins the School, in which parents consent to the administration of nonprescription medication.
+If a parent opts not to give this consent this is then flagged by the Wellness Centre team to relevant staff.
+Parents are obliged to report any changes to the Wellness Centre staff via the annual update form.
+Parents are also reminded to inform the Wellness Centre about changes on all trip letters.